 “It’s pretty black-and-white.
 You either let go or you don’t.”

 He speaks from experience.
 Singer was prosecuted by the Department of Justice for securities fraud.
 During that time, he risked losing it all.

 Eventually, all charges against him were dropped and his name was cleared, but he let go of it way before that.
 In fact, he wrote The Untethered Soul while he was being prosecuted.

 If a person who’s facing the risk of losing it all can let go, you and I also can.
 People often come up with all kinds of excuses.
 They say it’s easier said than done and that letting go is not easy.

-No one said it’s easy.
+No one said it’s easy to break a negative thought loop.
 We all have our own challenges and obstacles.
 Sometimes people try to convince others that they are really having a hard time.
 Honestly, no one cares.
 You let go for yourself.